 Stanley Kubrick is the world’s greatest film-maker.
 Nearly every film that he made was a masterpiece.
-The Shining lives up to the title of my article, something which can’t be said about Darren Aronofsky’s Mother!
+The Shining lives up to the title of my article, something which can’t be said about a Darren Aronofsky film that failed to be released in Japan – Mother!

 I’m about 99% certain that Stanley did the voiceover of the radio announcer.
 The dialogue was something like You’ve got your one Hell of a big storm out there tonight.
 Get the cows in the barn.
 If that isn’t Stanley, it’s one hell of a good imitation!
 I have a vague memory of Stanley going off with Winston Ryder to record it.